bernie-skipole/indipyclient/docs/source/usage/queclient.rst

     clientthread.join()

-The events transmitted as items in these queues are described as:
+The items passed in these queues are described below:

 txque
 =====

-txque can be either a queue.Queue, an asyncio.Queue, or a collections.deque object.
+For thread safety txque can be either a queue.Queue, or a collections.deque object.

+It could also be an asyncio.Queue if you are not running a separate thread, but want to use a QueClient with your own asynchronous code.

 Your code should place items for transmission onto this queue, typically in response to a user action.